Skip to main content

 Designed to: Share areas of knowledge, answer team member questions

-Every team member brings their unique areas of expertise and experience.
-As an effective way to share knowledge and bond with a team, having team members host a relaxed lunch-and-learn session about their roles or skills is a great way to improve team bonding and public-speaking skills.
+Every team member brings unique expertise and experience.
+Having team members host a relaxed lunch-and-learn about their roles or skills is an effective way to share knowledge, build bonds, and practice public speaking.

-Don’t make this event too formal or long — aim for fun and encourage sharing sessions, not lengthy keynote speaking events.
+Don’t make it too formal or long—aim for fun sharing sessions, not lengthy keynotes.

 Off-campus activities

-One easy way to improve team bonding and friendship is to encourage events outside working hours.
-These types of events allow people to get more comfortable with their peers, with less professional pressure and expectation than can be present at the office.
+Events outside working hours are an easy way to build bonding and friendship.
+They let people get comfortable with their peers, with less professional pressure than the office.

 Duration: 2–3 hours